devdwkim/hellocatcamp/README.md

 We strictly adhere to PIPA.
 Our games and our website are not aimed at children under 13 years of age.
 If you believe that We have inadvertently collected information from a person under the age of 13, please contact us at the email address below and the information will be permanently deleted.

 What is Personal Information and why do we collect it from you?
 ‘Personal Information’ is information or an opinion that identifies you as an individual.
 We collect and store your email, where you nominate to specifically allow our games to collect your email.
 If you contact us directly for any reason, we may also keep a copy of that correspondence.
-Your email is collected only to keep you informed of new ToastAPP products and changes to our existing products.
+Your email is collected only to keep you informed of new Catx4 products and changes to our existing products.

 Sensitive Information
 Sensitive information is defined in the US Act to include information or opinion about such things as an individual's racial or ethnic origin, political opinions, membership of a political association, religious or philosophical beliefs, membership of a professional body, criminal records or health information.